 The ever-versatile and delicately flavored almond still ranks among the world’s healthiest foods.
 Almonds are actually the seed of the fruit of the almond tree as opposed to the misconception that it is a nut.
 Almonds are a great source of vitamin E, magnesium, protein and more.
 What’s more, it can help lower cholesterol levels and lower blood sugar levels.
-If eating almonds make you feel unwell in some way, it might mean that you have an almond intolerance or almond sensitivity.
+If eating almonds makes you feel unwell in some way, it might mean that you have an almond intolerance or almond sensitivity.

 Symptoms of Almond Intolerance & Sensitivity